trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 contains the source of truth for interest profiles.

-Note that the RTS evaluation broker will return more interest profiles than we intend to actually evaluate.
-The interest profiles that will actually be evaluated depend on a number of factors, including assessor interest, available of resources, etc.
+Note that the RTS evaluation broker will return more interest profiles than we intend to evaluate.
+The interest profiles that will actually be evaluated depend on a number of factors, including assessor interest, availability of resources, etc.

 ## Scenario A: Results Submission via the REST API